LouredoCarlos/modulogit/README.md

-meu primeiro sistema no git  (alterado e atualizado)
+meu primeiro sistema no git
+aprendendo a mexer no git